 Does this sound like something you would be interested in?
 The cost of a session is £45; however to introduce the service, during November I’m offering a 50% discount to current students (enrolled in one of my weekly classes), 25% to those who are past students and 10% off to new students.
 Appointment are available on Monday afternoons and Tuesday mornings please contact me to make a booking.

-Mudras are part of the subtle body of yoga practices, they are lesser known than the physical asana (postures) and are based on the principles of Ayurveda which is a healing practice often considered yoga’s sister.
-I find it helps to consider the body in the Eastern mindset – thinking about what we call alternative health practices such as acupuncture or reflexology.
-With these practices the energy pathways are massaged or redirected and mudras work in the same way – holding the fingers in a variety of ways to enliven or redirect the flow of energy around the body.
-Relating directly to the ‘pranic flow’ and the nervous system, mudras create a subtle connection with the patters in our brains to influence the unconscious reflexes in the desired areas.
-Our internal energy is in turn balanced and redirected to affect a change in the sensory organs, glands, veins and tendons.
+Mudras work on our energy or subtle body and are lesser known than the physical asana (postures).
+They are based on the principles of Ayurveda which is often thought of as yoga’s sister.
+To understand Mudra, it’s best to consider the body with the Eastern mindset – thinking about what we call alternative health treatments such as acupuncture or reflexology.
+In these treatments the energy pathways are redirected and Mudras work in the same way.
+By holding the fingers in a variety of shapes you can improve or redirect the flow of energy around the body.
+These energy pathways relate to the nervous system and through this Mudras create a connection with the patterns in our brains.
+It sounds like magic – but the pressure on our fingers and thumbs influences these energetic pathways in an subconscious way.

-You do need to be ‘tuned’ in to your body which requires a year or two of consistent yoga practice and also the ability to sit still or hold postures so that you can add this extra dimension of subtlety to your yoga practice.
+It takes a year or two of regular yoga to become ‘tuned’ in to your subtle body.
+Also you need to be able to to sit still or hold postures so that you can add this extra dimension of subtlety to your yoga.

-Here are 2 practices involving mudra for you to try.
-Sit in a comfortable posture and hold the mudra for 5 -15 minutes.
+Here are 2 practical exercises involving Mudra for you to try.
+Sit in any comfortable posture and hold the Mudra for 5 -15 minutes.
 Can you notice any changes in your body or mind?
 Can you tell the difference between these 2 mudra?